Over 345 million USD in FDI poured into property sector

 As of December 31, 2016, Vietnam was home to 324 IPs, with 220 operational.

-According to Stephen Wyatt, General Director of the Jones Lang Lasalle Vietnam, 2017 will be a big year for Vietnam’s property market.

-Vietnam’s property market will be able to witness recoveries in the year thanks to the increase in demand for apartment, office leasing space, hotel, and IP, he said.-VNA
+Vietnam’s property market will be able to witness recoveries in the year thanks to the increase in demand for apartment, office leasing space, hotel, and IP./.